Def Jam Recordings: The Island Def Jam Music Group founding (1998–2000)

-2020s

 On February 21, 2020, Paul Rosenberg stepped down on his positions as chairman and CEO of Def Jam.
 He was replaced by the head of business affairs at Universal Music, Jeffrey Harleston, who instead assumed interim control over the label.
 That November, Def Jam teamed up with Alex and Alec Boateng to create a new UK spin-off label called 0207 Def Jam under Universal Music UK's EMI Records.
 The UK roster currently consists of Stormzy.
+Later in 2024, UMG UK reassigned 0207 Def Jam's distribution under Polydor Records, placing the label alongside Capitol Records and A&M Records' regional divisions through its Polydor Music Group portfolio.
 Def Jam also expanded to Africa with the creation of Def Jam Africa.

-On April 9, 2021, returning label veteran DMX died in a White Plains hospital a week after suffering from a drug overdose succumbing him to a fatal heart attack.
-A month later, Def Jam released his posthumous album, Exodus, which debuted and peaked in the top ten on Billboard 200.
+On April 9, 2021, returning label veteran DMX died in a White Plains hospital, a week after suffering from a drug overdose succumbing him to a fatal heart attack.
+A month later, Def Jam released his posthumous album, Exodus, which debuted and peaked in the top ten on the Billboard 200.
 Two digital greatest hits albums by DMX were also available for streaming under the label throughout the same period: A Dog's Prayer and The Legacy.

 Later that year, Harleston conference-called hip-hop legend Snoop Dogg and named him the executive consultant of Def Jam.
 Snoop agreed to Harleston's request and took over the consultancy role in July.
 In August 2021, Harleston announced that he will replace himself as the interim president of Def Jam with former Interscope/RCA executive and Keep Cool founder Tunji Balogun, who agreed to take on the role as chairman and CEO, which he did on New Year's Day 2022.
+In February 2022, Def Jam expanded to India with creation of Def Jam India.